Friday, February 5, 2021 · 16 min read

 On the other hand, frequency tells us what is the nature of the developing fault.
 A very simplified representation is to put frequencies into two main categories:

-- Low-frequency vibration (DC to 1kHz) related to the machine speed – are measured in velocity (mm/s).
+Low-frequency vibration (DC to 1kHz) related to the machine speed – is measured in velocity (mm/s).
 Into this category fall misalignment, mechanical looseness, and imbalance

-- High Frequency (1kHz to 10kHz) related to the natural frequency of the component – is measured in acceleration (g).
-Into this category fall-bearing faults and gears faults
+High Frequency (1kHz to 10kHz) related to the natural frequency of the component – is measured in acceleration (g).
+Into this category are fall-bearing faults and gears faults

 Let's have a look at the theoretical part of imbalance and misalignment and compare it with real-life examples.
 For that purpose we built the following demo equipment: